ravenmoon903/Piano-Triad-Recognizer/README.md

 Each class has its own folder (for example, `d_maj`, `c_maj`, etc.).

+## Troubleshooting

+It may have a high confidence that the chord is D major.
+If that is the case, use a different image.

 ## Acknowledgements

 This project was created using NVIDIA's Jetson Inference image classification workflow with a custom piano triad dataset for a class.